What can you do about a noisy neighbor and get results?

 - Suing.
 But one needs proof and damages.
 Saw couple sue in small claims court (People’s Court) with wife winning a bigger cash reward (max) cause she had doctor bills showing pain and suffering.
 Husband did not have medical damages but won a lesser amount.
 Suit was made against building (not tenant) who did not have proper floor covering with a bunch of cats jumping about the apartment above the couple’s.
 I saw on YouTube.
 I myself was able to tape noise using video showing my apartment, and time on TV.

 - Putting in sound proofing but this is not fully effective or easy to do.
 I asked to do this by filling in space between my ceiling and floor above but building did not allow.
 Could be a fire hazard.
 I considered putting in a ceiling below other but this is expensive and may only dampen 10-20% of noise.
 Would have to do with walls and even floors cause sound travels down or through them.
 Cost could be high and finding a contractor is difficult.
 All work has to go through my Board.
 They do sell sheetrock that dampers sound, clips for studs to attach surfaces that have rubber dampers and black plastic sheets that dampen noise that can be placed on ceilings, paint and even tape for connecting breaks in surfaces.

 Being a Good And Quiet Neighbor:

-> One can lessen the noise they make by:
+One can lessen the noise you make by:

-> Deal with squeaks at source.
-Oil them with even salad oil.
+- Deal with squeaks at source.
+Oil them with even cooking oil.

-> Good luck and let me know your stories!
+Good luck and let me know your stories!